Herman Maril Teaching and Research Gallery

 About Herman Maril

-Herman Maril (1908-1986), a Baltimore native, is a nationally recognized artist who painted seascapes, interiors, and landscapes in a lyrical, unique, and profound style.
+Herman Maril (United States, 1908-1986), a Baltimore native, was a nationally recognized artist who painted seascapes, interiors, and landscapes in a lyrical, unique, and profound style.
 "Herman Maril was an artist of extraordinary stature," said Lou Zona, director of the Butler Institute of American Art.
-“He represents the innovative spirit of an American painter who pounded out an American vision inspired by the uniqueness of this culture.
+"He represents the innovative spirit of an American painter who pounded out an American vision inspired by the uniqueness of this culture.
 In him we see the very best America has to offer."

 From his early years as a teen and lasting throughout his life, Maril avidly pursued a life in the arts as both an artist and educator.
 In the six decades of his artistic career, Maril won numerous awards and prizes, was chosen for several Federal arts projects, and his work is currently included in over 75 museums collections.
 Since the 1930s, his work has continually been shown in New York City and exhibited in prominent museums and galleries around the country.